raychen323/calculator/README.md

 To run the program, call `stack run main`.
 Our syntax is `d/d(var)(expression)` Make sure to explicity type every operation, and wrap in parentheses.

+To run the GUI, call `stack run calculator-gui`.
+Our syntax for the GUI is the same as above.
+The window is resizable and type in equations by inputting in the bottom text field.
+Press = to run the calculator.
+To exit, just close the window.

 Examples:
 * d/dx(5+(3*x))
 * d/dy(sin(y^2))